HigherOrderCO/Kind/blog/3-getters-and-setters.md

 }
 ```

-Setting nested fields is easy:
+Altering a nested field is easy:

 ```javascript
 obj.data["a"][0] = 42.0
 ```

-In Haskell, the equivalent code is verbose.
+In Haskell, the equivalent code is very verbose.
 Lenses greatly improve the
 situation, but they 1. have considerable runtime cost, 2. require big external
-libraries, 3. can be overkill, 4. are still not as succinct as the JS code.
+libraries, 3. can be overkill, 4. are still not as succinct as JS.

 To be fair, the JavaScript version, while terse, is problematic.
 Not only
 because it mutates the original object, but because, if any of these keys don't